-When it comes to intellectual property ownership, there are a lot of avenues available to a business.
+When it comes to intellectual property protection, there are a lot of avenues available to a business.
 Get it right, and you can see your ideas go far.
 Get it wrong, and you may end up paying a lot of money for little or no protection.

 We’ve put together the ultimate guide on intellectual property rights in the UK, equipping SMEs with the knowledge and resources needed to bring their ideas to life - safely.

-So, what is intellectual property?
+So, let's start with the basics, what is intellectual property?

 What is IP?